 We highly value our MSc placement students, and the AnDY Clinic benefits greatly from their input, as well as being able to offer unique clinically relevant experiences to a large number of students each year.

 University of Reading MSc students have the opportunity to get involved in one of the many different research projects currently ongoing within the AnDY clinic.

 Through AnDY RAG you can help to ensure our clinicians do research that is helpful to children and young people with anxiety or depression and done in a way that families find acceptable and interesting.

 For calls regarding an appointment, please call 0118 378 4682

-AnDY Research Unit is based in the Harry Pitt Building, whereas all of our clinical assessments take place in AnDY Research Clinic in the Polly Vacher Building.
+The AnDY Clinic is now fully based in the Harry Pitt Building, University of Reading and this is where all of our clinical assessments take place.

 School of Psychology and Clinical Language Sciences

 RG6 7BE (SAT NAV postcode)